JoeyParshley/robot-ops-console/STUDY_GUIDE.md

 **Q: When would you migrate from Context to Redux?**
 A: When we need middleware, complex async flows, time-travel debugging, or when performance becomes an issue with many consumers.

+**Q: What is middleware and when do you need it?**
+A: Middleware is code that runs between dispatching an action and updating state.
+It's useful for API calls, logging, async operations, and side effects.
+In this project, we don't need it because our API calls are simple and handled directly in hooks.
+We'd need middleware if we had complex async flows, needed automatic retry logic, wanted centralized logging, or had to handle multiple dependent API calls.

 ---